 Please indicate in your submission where you think your piece is best placed.
 We recommend a word count of 700-1000 words.
 Multilingual submissions are also strongly encouraged.

 Woroni maintains a small team of dedicated news correspondents who report on issues of relevance to the student body.
-We have completed hiring for the semester two news team, however, inquiries may be made to our News Editor.
-Please email email@example.com or use the news tip link to pitch stories or to give us a news tip.
+We have completed hiring for the semester one news team, however, inquiries may be made to our News Editor.
+Please email firstname.lastname@example.org or use the news tip link to pitch stories or to give us a news tip.

 Woroni is always looking to showcase the creative talents of ANU students, please email email@example.com with any pitches or submissions and our Art Editor will be in contact.
 For regular updates about ongoing opportunities and pitches, please join our Woroni Art & Design Contributors Facebook group.

 Show sign-ups occur before the beginning of each semester and are publicised during the breaks both on the website and on the Woroni Radio Facebook Page.
 For regular updates about ongoing opportunities, or if you are a presenter on Woroni Radio please join our Woroni Radio Presenter Network Facebook group.

 Woroni TV has hires for its teams each semester, and will publicise these opportunities both on the website and on our Facebook page.
 If you have a pitch for a standalone video or series, please email firstname.lastname@example.org and our Television Editor will be in contact.
 For regular updates about ongoing opportunities, please join our Woroni TV Contributors Facebook group.